ShawnLixx/flappyBird-with-server/README.md

 Interactions between server and logined clients are based on tokens to improve the security of sessions.
 User password is encrypted using MD5 and our server stores only MD5 encrypted password.

-According to the requirement from our course, we made the following compromise:
+According to the requirements from our course, we made the following compromise:

 * File-based database.
 * Simple server based on python built-in `socket` library.
 (No additional third-party library is allowed.)